uw-dims/dims-adminguide/docs/source/managecoreossystemd.rst

 State of systemd
 ----------------

-There are a few ways to check on the state of systemd, as a whole system.
+There are a few ways to check on the state of ``systemd``, as a whole system.

 #.
 Check all running units and their state on a node at once.